 We are a retreat and wellness center located in Santa Cruz la Laguna, Lake Atitlán, Guatemala.
 We are dedicated to rejuvenating holistic practices and healing modalities as well as preserving Mayan traditions and facilitating outdoor adventure in the heart of the Altiplano.
 Majestically located on the shores of Lake Atitlan, we offer custom-designed all-inclusive services, to personal, group and family retreats.

-We rent our space and offer hotel and restaurant services to retreat leaders and their participants.
+With a local staff of over 30 employees, we rent our space and offer hotel and restaurant services to retreat leaders and their participants.
 Our high season is from November to April.

 Ayuda con ordenadores/Internet